 The opportunity is incredibly simple.
 It's all about profiting from a tangible asset that's been around for thousands of years.
 Gold is recognised as being valuable anywhere in the world.
 We're not talking about pieces of paper or digital stuff.

-If we assume a gold price of US$1,500 per ounce, that's a profit to our mining company of US$500 per ounce.
+If we assume a gold price of US$1,650 per ounce, that's a profit to our mining company of US$450 per ounce.

-Let's say the gold price moves up 20% to $1,800 per ounce.
+Let's say the gold price moves up 20% to $1,980 per ounce.
 Although costs are likely to rise, they are unlikely to rise by the same amount.
-Let's say the AISC move up 10% to US$1,100 per ounce.
-This would provide a notional profit of $700.
-An increase of 40%.
+Let's say the AISC move up 10% to US$1,331 per ounce.
+This would provide a notional profit of US$649 per ounce.
+An increase of over 44%.

-In this example, a 20% increase in the gold price has delivered a 40% increase in profitability.
-Mining shares are already heading north....but I'm convinced this is just the start of the journey.
+In this example, a 20% increase in the gold price has delivered over a 44% increase in profitability.

-Following the Coronavirus, dividends are becoming increasingly difficult to find.
+Following the Coronavirus, dividends have become increasingly difficult to find.
 But many gold miners are still paying theirs.
-In fact, one of my companies have recently doubled their interim dividend.